anvilglobaldynamics/torque/meta/api-docs/save-sales.md

 { code: OUTLET_INVALID } // outlet could not be found
 { code: CUSTOMER_INVALID } // customer could not be found
 { code: PRODUCT_INVALID } // product could not be found
+{ code: INSUFFICIENT_PRODUCT } // not enough product in inventory
 ```

 ### response (on success):